 NASA's budget peaked during the Apollo program in the 1960s.
 After the United States won the race to the Moon, space exploration lost political support and NASA's budget was cut significantly.
 Since the 1970s, NASA has hovered between 1% and 0.4% of all U.S. government spending.

 NASA's annual budget since its inception, adjusted for inflation using the NASA New Start Inflation Index.
 The vertical axis displays NASA's total congressional appropriation in billions of dollars.
 The horizontal axis is fiscal years.
 Detailed data including outlays, alternate inflation indicies, non-inflation adjusted numbers, and White House budget requests are available to view or to download as an Excel spreadsheet.

 NASA Budget Breakdown

-NASA is internally divided into major program areas, each of which receives funding to manage their own projects.
-Funding varies year-to-year, but generally about 50% of NASA's annual budget is spent on human spaceflight activities, 30% on robotic missions and scientific research, and the remainder split between aeronautics, technology development programs, staff salaries, facilities management, and other overhead.
+NASA is internally divided into major program areas, each of which receives funding to manage its own projects.
+Funding varies year-to-year, but generally about 50% of NASA's annual budget is spent on human spaceflight activities, 30% on robotic missions and scientific research, with the remainder split between aeronautics, technology development programs, staff salaries, facilities management, and other overhead.

 How NASA's Budget Is Made

-The White House provides a detailed budget proposal to Congress every February which kicks off an annual process known as "appropriations", which ultimately results in legislation passed by Congress and signed by the President that funds the federal government.
+The White House provides a detailed budget proposal to Congress every February which kicks off an annual process known as appropriations.

-The President's Budget Request does not carry the force of law, though it does set the terms of the debate for the legislation that is subsequently written by Congress.
+The President's Budget Request does not carry the force of law and does not direct funding, though it does set the terms of the debate for funding legislation that is subsequently written by Congress.

 NASA's Budget (part 1) The President's Budget Request kicks off the yearly budget season in United States.
 It takes a year to put together, and Congress plays no part.
 Why is that?